School Waste Reduction

 Why is waste reduction planning essential for school districts?

 Educational services in California dispose of large amounts of waste (approximately 562,442 tons per year) .
-These wastes represent a significant loss of natural resources and school district funds, as well as a potential threat to student/staff health and the environment.
-To be responsible stewards of environmental quality, school districts should review processes and operations, and even curriculum choices.
-They should evaluate the economic, educational, and environmental benefits of implementing an effective waste reduction program.
+These wastes represent a significant loss of natural resources and school district funds.
+To be responsible stewards of environmental quality, school districts should review processes and operations, and even curriculum choices and evaluate the economic, educational, and environmental benefits of implementing a comprehensive waste reduction program.

 Incorporating waste reduction as part of the school district's overall way of doing business can provide a number of important benefits: